top of page

 HELP ME CREATE THE BEST GUITAR METHOD IN THE WORLD!

-As a thank you for reading this far, I’m excited to offer you a 50% discount on my latest book, Book of Chords.
+As a thank you for reading this far, I’m excited to introduce my latest release, Book of Chords.
 This book shows you how to take the chord concepts from this website (Triads, Drop-2 chords, Drop-3 chords, Shell Chords & Extensions, Triads & Extensions, Arranging Songs) and use them to create new voicings, arrange songs, build fresh lines for your solos, and expand your rhythmic vocabulary.
-Simply use the promo code GUITAR50 at checkout to grab your copy and enjoy it over the next few months or years!
+The original price was $50, but I’ve lowered it to make it easier for more people to grab a copy.

 All I ask in return is a little feedback.
 Let me know what you think—whether anything was tricky to understand, if there’s something I should add, or if you’ve got any other thoughts.
 I update my books all the time, and you’ll get every new version with everyone’s suggestions.
 Hopefully, one day this site will be a full platform for guitar theory courses with your help!